 This capstone experience provides you the opportunity to apply all you’ve learned throughout the Teacher Education program.
 Under supervision of your cooperating teacher, you assume full responsibility of the classroom you are assigned—including planning, classroom management, instruction, assessment, and reflection.

 During the student teaching experience, you are assigned to at least one cooperating teacher in your licensure area where you can serve as an apprentice—practicing the art and craft of teaching by working with actual students and performing teacher-related duties.
 A university supervisor works with you and the cooperating teacher to promote development and ensure that you meet the School of Education’s expectations as described in the Student Teaching Handbook.
 The cooperating teacher and university supervisor serve as both mentors and evaluators, completing formative and summative assessments of your achievement/areas for improvement.
 The bulk of this course occurs at the site of student teaching field experience; however, you will also return to campus for periodic seminars.
 The field experience coordinator will notify you of the exact schedule for the seminar sessions.

 - Spring Student Teachers: Application due October 1

 - Fall Student Teachers: Applications due March 1

 - Eligibility Form

-Candidate dispositions associated with the ten InTASC standards are evaluated as part of the Teacher Education assessment system.
-Additionally, potentially negative dispositions are noted by faculty and addressed with the candidate via the Disposition Alert Form.
-The purpose of this form is to (1) identify areas of concern; (2) outline expectations for adequate progress; and/or (3) serve as documentation for a candidate’s dismissal from the program due to unacceptable dispositional attributes.
+Your dispositions associated with the ten InTASC standards are evaluated as part of the Teacher Education assessment system.
+Additionally, potentially negative dispositions are noted by faculty and addressed with you via the Disposition Alert Form.
+The purpose of this form is to (1) identify areas of concern; (2) outline expectations for adequate progress; and/or (3) serve as documentation for your dismissal from the program due to unacceptable dispositional attributes.